Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 MARGAUX

-Marquis de Terme - as impressive like Lascombes, but this one is oakier with stronger tannin.
+Marquis de Terme - as impressive as Lascombes, but this one is oakier with stronger tannin.
 12-16 years.
 92p.

 du Tertre - another impressive wine from this property.
-Classic Margaux style with a lot of elegance, finesse and aromatic touch.
-An extremely attractive and seductive wine.
+Classic Margaux style with elegance, finesse, and aromatic touch.
+A lovely and seductive wine.
 91+p.

-Malescot St.Euxpery - this property continues its revival seen in the recent vintages.
-Strong backbone, meaty and full-bodied, ripe black fruit and fine depth.
+Malescot St.Euxpery - this property continues its revival in recent vintages.
+Strong backbone, meaty and full-bodied, ripe black fruit, and fine depth.
 Classy wine.
 91p.

 Siran - great success here.
-Very aromatic and powerful wine with style and attractive approach.
+Very aromatic and powerful wine with style and an attractive approach.
 90+p.

 Labegorce - surprise, surprise.
 Aromatic and seductive wine with fine length and tasty fruit.
 90p.

-Cantenac Brown, Giscours, Kirwan and Monbrison - all four are very stylish wines, oaky and tannic, but in fine balance and without rough edges.
+Cantenac Brown, Giscours, Kirwan, and Monbrison - all four are stylish, oaky and tannic wines but in fine balance and without rough edges.
 Succulent and with a strong backbone.
 88p.

 Very good wines: Brane Cantenac, Rauzan Gassies and Rausan Segla.
 87-88p.